kaixin-wang/kaixin-wang.github.io/_pages/about.md

 Welcome to Kaixin's Website!

-I'm a senior undergraduate at University of California, Los Angeles (UCLA), majoring in Statistics and Applied Mathematics.
+I'm a senior undergraduate at University of California, Los Angeles (UCLA), majoring in Statistics and Applied Mathematics, with a Specialization in Computing.

 My interests of study are Statistics, Data Science and Computer Science.